wwatson4506/VGA_4BIT_T4/README.md

 ## https://forum.pjrc.com/threads/72710-VGA-output-via-FlexIO-(Teensy4)

-## Most of the graphic and text function were taken and adapted from uVGA found here:
+## Most of the graphic and text functions were taken and adapted from uVGA found here:

 ## https://github.com/qix67/uVGA

 # This library is WIP and is far from complete or correct!!
 Playing and testing.

 Schematic for RGBI R2R VGA ladder can be found at the beggining of VGA_4bit_T4.cpp file.